mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1.6 - 8-2-16 =
+* Fixed: a couple of PHP Warnings
+* Fixed: a couple of issues with escaping HTML attributes

 = 3.1.5 - 6-12-16 =
 * Fixed: Issue with displaying double sites in the Status row of the Right Now widget